San Antonio Zoo: 21st century

 Phase I of Africa Live!, which opened in 2008, brought a new exhibit for hippos with underwater viewing area and one for new Nile crocodiles as well as many other smaller animals.
 Phase II contains Angolan colobus monkeys, okapi, African hunting dogs, rock hyrax, and various species of birds contained in the second largest aviary in the world.
 The zoo opened Phase II of Africa Live! in 2010.

 On June 18, 2013, a two-headed Texas river cooter turtle hatched.
 The turtle was named Thelma and Louise after the 1991 film.
 Thelma and Louise died on July 29, 2014, from unknown causes.

 Josh the African lion was permanently transferred to the Birmingham Zoo in April 2022 as part of the AZA's Species Survival Plan.

 The zoo began construction of its new gorilla habitat, Congo Falls, in 2023.
 The zoo's previous gorilla habitat closed with the relocation of its last gorilla to the National Zoo in 1990.
-The 2 acre exhibit is scheduled to open in late 2025.
+The 2 acre exhibit officially opened on December 13th, 2025.

 In October 2024, San Antonio Zoo opened its expanded African habitat, the Naylor Savanna, which greatly increased exhibit space for African species and included a new giraffe barn.
 Upon its opening, the new habitat was the largest in the zoo's history.
 The Spekboom Lodge, situated in the middle of the giraffe habitat, opened as a space for guests to rent a night in the zoo on November 1, 2024.